PLP-WebTechnologies/feb-2025-advanced-html-Less254/README.md

 - Add an external image from pexels.com
 - Add a table of 5 contacts with; name, address, mobile and emails
 - Add a registration form

->[!NOTE]
->  The registration form should have:
->- Name, email, password, and date fields.
->- A dropdown, radio buttons, and checkboxes.
->- Proper labels and placeholders.
->- Required fields and validation attributes.
->- Ensure proper indentation and commenting.

  <!DOCTYPE html>
 <html lang="en">
 <head>